 - Relaxation/meditation practices are also part of the programme.

 The groups are interactive and allow members to meet other people with ME/CFS.
-This can be a validating experience as people with ME/CFS can often report feeling isolated and misunderstood.
+This can be a supportive experience as people with ME/CFS can often report feeling isolated and misunderstood.

-The course also requires you to complete supplementary ‘home practises’ between sessions, or doing gentle stretch and movement exercise.
+The course also requires group members to complete additional ‘home practises’ between sessions, or doing gentle stretch and movement exercise.

 Individual Therapy